RobertoDebarba/sms-spam-analysis/README.md

-# Span Messages Analysis
+# Spam Messages Analysis
-A dataset analysis about span messages.
+A dataset analysis about spam messages.

 This project runs on Python 3 and the analysis are stored in the files below:
 * [1 - Most frequent words](https://github.com/RobertoDebarba/sms-spam-analysis/blob/master/data1.ipynb)